MarcusFulbright/Validate/readme.md

 ## Validating Objects

-The Validator can validate objects and arrays by specifying what sanitize and validate rules to apply to each property (referred to as 'field' from here on).
+The Validator can validate and sanitize objects and arrays by specifying what sanitize and validate rules to apply to each property (referred to as 'field' from here on).

 ### Rules